 Did you know that the GC planetarium offers free shows to the community?
-The planetarium is open to the public whenever the GC Natural History Museum is open.
-Simply go to Herty 101 (down the hall from the planetarium) to request a show.
-Check the shows page for a description of the shows available
+The planetarium is open based upon request and availability.
+Contact our supervising faculty member.
+Check the shows page for a description of the shows available.
+Contact our supervising faculty member, Dr. Arash Bodaghee, at (478)-445-4565 or firstname.lastname@example.org.

 GC has installed the 24 Inch Corrected Dall-Kirkham (CDK 24) Astrograph telescope optical tube assembly manufactured by Planewave Instruments with focal ratio of f/6.8.
 The CDK 24 is designed to have no field curvature, off-axis coma, or astigmatism over a 70mm image.
 It sits on a Mathis Instruments Fork Mount MI-1000.
 The entire assembly is installed on the 4th story of Herty Hall atop of an isolated pier in a 16 ft Ash Dome.